 Best Fish for Outdoor Aquariums

-Acclimating Fish to Pond Water
+Acclimating the Fish

-If the pond is long established in homeostasis, it is a good idea to make a bucket of 1/2 pond water and 1/2 aquarium water and let the fish get used to the “natural” outdoor water for an hour, using an air stone and air pump to aerate the water.
+All fish must be properly acclimated to the outside pond water.
+If you already have an established pond, it's ideal to make a bucket of half pond water and half aquarium water.
+Let the fish get used to that water for about an hour, using an air stone and air pump to aerate it.

-Prepare for Outdoor Predators
+Guarding Against Outdoor Predators